“Mom, I’m HUUUUNGRY! What’s for lunch?”

 - Tall Insulated Food Jar/Thermos – Perfect for packing chicken soup on cold winter days

-- Reusable Snack Bags – Great for crackers, carrot sticks, beef jerky, dried fruit, and more
+- Reusable Snack/Sandwich Bags – Great for crackers, carrot sticks, beef jerky, dried fruit, grapes,

 - Ice Pack and Sweat Free Cover – Adorable and made from recycled materials

-- 12 ounce Lifefactory bottle with built-in straw – We take these with us just about every time we hop in the car
+- 12 ounce glass water bottle – We take these with us just about every time we hop in the car

 You’ll love this set because it takes the frustration out of packing lunches.
 There are fewer messes, spills, hot items that should be cold, cold items that should be hot, and epic emergencies in which two foods touch each other.
 (Please don’t tell me that just happens in my house.)

 Plus, it’s much easier to keep things organized and kids love the independence it brings.